Updated March 2023

 -

-- An accepted manuscript is quickly published online as a PDF version in our Early Release section, followed by a copyedited version published within an issue.
+- An accepted manuscript is quickly published online in Early Release.
+The final version is pubished within an issue in the following weeks.

-- Our editorial board also works hard to provide a first decision quickly, with a median of 32 days from submission to first decision.
+- The Editorial Board works to provide a first decision quickly, in a median of 32 days from submission to first decision.

 - As an official journal of the Society for Neuroscience, JNeurosci can reach the largest neuroscience community in the world.